multinormal/statsfaq/medians.md

 Many outcomes in clinical trials have distributions that appear skewed or irregular.
 These distributions can often be explained in terms of baseline covariates ("risk factors"):

 * Categorical covariates: For birth weight, twins are about 10 times more likely to have very low weight compared to singletons (Centers for Disease Control and Prevention 2024).
 Mixtures of risk groups create distributions with multiple modes.
-* Continuous covariates: Outcome distributions with a mix of continuous covariates (e.g., maternal age and blood pressure) that predict outcome "blur" the outcome distribution, resulting in skewness.
+* Continuous covariates: Outcome distributions with continuous covariates (e.g., maternal age and blood pressure) that predict outcome "blur" the outcome distribution, resulting in skewness.
 * Sample size limitations: In small samples (fewer than ~1,000 participants), these patterns can be hard to see in a histogram, making distributions look simply “skewed.”

 Introductory statistics courses often teach that “skewed data require nonparametric methods” without connecting this skewness to its underlying causes.
 As a result, many trialists use nonparametric methods when a regression-based approach would be both valid and provide an easily-interpreted treatment effect estimate.